mars0i/free/doc/notes/ClojurescriptTips.md

 Tips for getting this to work in Clojurescript
 ===

+### Important tip

+Don't stick a println into a Clojurescript source file (at least not a macro file).
+It will get inserted into the javascript output, raw, and cause mysterious errors.

 ### problem

 plot-pages and example-5 won't run in a new browser unles you do